Summary

 Role of the Mortgage Broker

-- Acting as an intermediary between borrower and lender
+- Acting as an intermediary between the Borrower and the lender

 Borrower Profile and Lending Inquiry

-- Questions are typically based on industry standards.
+- Questions are typically based on industry standards and best practices.

 Lender’s Response and Underwriting Considerations